galaxyman2424/doclingGraalvm/README.md

 mvn clean install

 Running
-Depending on the contents of src/main/java, integration examples or entrypoints may be invoked with: java -jar target/doclingGraalvm.jar
+- Depending on the contents of src/main/java, integration examples or entrypoints may be invoked with:

-Or executed via GraalVM native image tooling for a compiled binary:
+  - mvn clean compile exec:java

-native-image --no-server -jar target/doclingGraalvm.jar
+  - java -cp "target\classes;$CP" PythonRunner

 Contributions
 This repository is at an early stage.
 Contributions are welcome to:

-Add descriptive APIs for Docling usage
+- Add descriptive APIs for Docling usage

-Provide example applications (CLI or server)
+- Provide example applications (CLI or server)

-Configure GraalVM native image builds
+- Configure GraalVM native image builds

-Add tests and documentation
+- Add tests and documentation